EBO – Enhancing Brain Organisation

 Adverse Childhood Experiences (A.C.E.)

-You probably know about A.C.E.
+You probably know about A.C.E. and its impact.
 But do you know what to do about it?

-The BrainChild Developmental Program has been helping children and families to overcome these neuro-developmental challenges for more than 14 years.
+The BrainChild Developmental Program has been helping children and families to overcome the resulting neuro-developmental challenges for more than 14 years.
 Its active and playful approach not only engages children but also tackles the issues at their source.

 The Program works to help the brain recover from the impact of very early childhood experiences.
 It’s particularly relevant for looked-after and adopted children, but a surprisingly large number of children can be affected by issues in utero or their birth process or early management.